zyxElsa/InST/README.md

 <!-- ABOUT THE PROJECT -->
-## Inversion-Based Creativity Transfer with Diffusion Models
+## Inversion-Based Style Transfer with Diffusion Models

 <!-- ![teaser](./Images/teaser.png) -->
 ![teaser](./Images/teaser.png)

-In this paper, we introduce the task of "Creativity Transfer".
-The artistic creativity within a painting is the means of expression, which includes not only the painting material, colors, and brushstrokes, but also the high-level attributes including semantic elements, object shapes, etc.  Previous arbitrary example-guided artistic image generation methods (e.g., style transfer) often fail to control shape changes or convey elements.
+The artistic style within a painting is the means of expression, which includes not only the painting material, colors, and brushstrokes, but also the high-level attributes including semantic elements, object shapes, etc.  Previous arbitrary example-guided artistic image generation methods often fail to control shape changes or convey elements.
 The pre-trained text-to-image synthesis diffusion probabilistic models have achieved remarkable quality, but it often requires extensive textual descriptions to accurately portray attributes of a particular painting.
-We believe that the uniqueness of an artwork lies precisely in the fact that it cannot be adequately explained with normal language.
-Our key idea is to learn artistic creativity directly from a single painting and then guide the synthesis without providing complex textual descriptions.
-Specifically, we assume creativity as a learnable textual description of a painting.
-We propose an attention-based inversion method, which can efficiently and accurately learn the holistic and detailed information of an image, thus capturing the complete artistic creativity of a painting.
+We believe that the uniqueness of an artwork lies precisely in the fact that it cannot be adequately explained with normal language.Our key idea is to learn artistic style directly from a single painting and then guide the synthesis without providing complex textual descriptions.
+Specifically, we assume style as a learnable textual description of a painting.
+We propose an inversion-based style transfer method (InST), which can efficiently and accurately learn the key information of an image, thus capturing and transferring the complete artistic style of a painting.
 We demonstrate the quality and efficiency of our method on numerous paintings of various artists and styles.

 For details see the [paper](https://arxiv.org/abs/2211.13203)